Chuck Philips

 In a 2008 article, Philips tied industry executives Sean "Puffy" Combs and James Rosemond to the 1994 ambush of Shakur.
 In response, both Combs and Rosemond issued scathing statements of denial and received out-of-court settlements from the paper.
 Documents sourced by Philips to support his claims were later proven to be fabricated.
 Philips stood by his story despite the falsified documents.
 The Times ran a retraction along with apologies from Philips and his editors, and parted ways with Philips a few months later.

 Philips' reporting is widely cited in media, including trade publications, journals, books, and podcasts.
-Critics allege an obsession with unsolved crimes in the Hip-hop community, interference with official investigations, and biased coverage of the Los Angeles Police Department and Death Row Records.
+Critics allege an obsession with unsolved crimes in the hip-hop community, interference with official investigations, and biased coverage of the Los Angeles Police Department and Death Row Records.
+Philips died in January 2024, at the age of 71.

 Early life and education

 Philips grew up in the Detroit area and attended Franklin High School.
 He moved to Los Angeles at age 19 and worked for the Wasserman Silk Screen Company of Santa Monica, California, while studying at California State University, Long Beach, where he received a B.A. in journalism in 1989.